 23 - 24 May 2017 Our third all-hands meeting is taking place in Glasgow and it includes, for the first time, members of the advisory board.

-7 December 2016 Prof Julie McCann delivered a distinguished seminar at the School of Computing & Communications, Lancaster University.
+7 Dec 2016 Prof Julie McCann delivered a distinguished seminar at the School of Computing & Communications, Lancaster University.
 The title of the talk was Are Sensor Networks a first step towards the Diamond Age?

-7 November 2016 Prof Julie McCann delivered a set of distinguished lectures centred around Distributed Systems and Sensing at the School of Computer Science, University of St Andrews.
+7 Nov 2016 Prof Julie McCann delivered a set of distinguished lectures centred around Distributed Systems and Sensing at the School of Computer Science, University of St Andrews.

-14 October 2016 Second all-hands meeting located at Imperial College London.
+14 Oct 2016 Second all-hands meeting located at Imperial College London.
 Take a look at our group photo!

-13 October 2016 Interest meeting on the Gossip and the Firefly protocols at Imperial College London.
+13 Oct 2016 Interest meeting on the Gossip and the Firefly protocols at Imperial College London.

 15 June 2016 Dr Sven Linker will join us as postdoctoral researcher in Liverpool, starting on 1 August 2016.
 He is currently a Research Fellow in the School of Computing, Engineering and Mathermatics, University of Brighton.